 Educational Security – to insure that deserving students have the opportunity to stay in school, attend college and to prepare themselves for work upon graduation.

 The grant is made possible through a new committee of the presbytery called “Three Committees Collaborating” and is a new approach in how we do our mission work as Presbyterians.
-More information can be found on the Presbytery website.

 The congregation also supports the Randall Shea ministry in Santa Maria Tzeja through administrative services and monetary donations.
 This ministry develops educational opportunities for the village.
 Randall Shea is a native of Greece, NY.